Eye of the Temple review: Spelunking like Indiana Jones

 Something is mesmerizing and intriguing about physically moving your body through a video game, and it's a novelty that doesn't seem to wear off in the several hours it will take you to make it to the temple.

-The puzzles are often clever, but you'll have to be clever about how to move about them to be successful.

-Puzzles were challenging enough, and I got stuck several times throughout the game, especially on the sections where you need to time your movements with the movements of crushing blocks or other dangerous obstacles.
+The puzzles were challenging enough, and I got stuck several times throughout the game, especially in the sections where you need to time your movements with the movements of crushing blocks or other dangerous obstacles.
 The real skill of the game is moving yourself the right way rather than the puzzles themselves, in my experience.

 Once you complete the game, several collectibles can be garnered by further exploring the temple.
 As you gain new abilities, you'll have that "eureka!" moment that'll take you back through already-explored areas to find lost treasures.
 I always enjoy this Metroidvania-esque type of level design, and I imagine anyone else who does will also enjoy how Eye of the Temple is devised.